confluentinc/confluent-kafka-dotnet/README.md

 dotnet add package -v 1.0-experimental-9 Confluent.Kafka
 ```

-We recommend using 1.0 pre-release versions for new projects.
-The new API provides more features, is considerably improved, is more performant and more robust.
-We reserve the right to make breaking API changes before the 1.0 release but the API is now close to it's final form.
-Confluent will continue to support existing 0.11.x releases as well as make additional 0.11.x maintenance releases going forward.
+We recommend using 1.0 pre-release versions of Confluent.Kafka for new projects.
+The 1.0 API provides more features, is considerably improved, is more performant and more robust than 0.11.x releases.
+Be warned that we may still make breaking API changes before the 1.0 release but the API is now close to it's final form.
+In addition to 1.x releases, we will continue 0.11.x maintenance releases going forward.

 Nuget packages corresponding to commits to release branches are available from the following nuget package source (Note: this is not a web url - you
 should specify it in the nuget package manger):